danielsiwiec/leanoverboard.com/_posts/2015-06-26-setting-up-apex-domains-with-github-pages-and-godaddy.md

 git add . && git commit -m "Add CNAME file" && git push
 {% endhighlight %}

-After those steps, depending on TTL (time to live) and DNS propagation, it may take some time for page to be available at the new URL.
+After those steps, depending on TTL (time to live) and DNS propagation, it may take some time for the page to be available at the new URL.